Oregon vs. UCLA Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Oregon Performance Insights

-- The Ducks are outscoring opponents by 8.1 points per game with a +97 scoring differential overall.
-They put up 79.3 points per game (83rd in college basketball) and give up 71.2 per outing (190th in college basketball).
+- The Ducks outscore opponents by 8.1 points per game (scoring 79.3 points per game to rank 83rd in college basketball while allowing 71.2 per contest to rank 191st in college basketball) and have a +97 scoring differential overall.

-- The 36.6 rebounds per game Oregon averages rank 187th in the nation, and are 2.3 more than the 34.3 its opponents pull down per contest.
+- Oregon wins the rebound battle by 2.3 boards on average.
+It collects 36.6 rebounds per game, which ranks 188th in college basketball, while its opponents pull down 34.3 per outing.

-- Oregon makes 7.5 three-pointers per game (181st in college basketball), while its opponents have made 6.9 on average.
+- Oregon knocks down 7.5 three-pointers per game (183rd in college basketball), while its opponents have made 6.9 on average.

-- The Ducks rank 81st in college basketball with 100.3 points scored per 100 possessions, and 189th in college basketball defensively with 90.0 points conceded per 100 possessions.

-- Oregon has committed 10.6 turnovers per game (83rd in college basketball play), 2.6 fewer than the 13.2 it forces on average (100th in college basketball).
+- Oregon has had fewer turnovers than its opponents this season, committing 10.6 per game (83rd in college basketball action) while forcing 13.2 (100th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.